tkilla64/eurorack/README.md

 umix:
 A DC-coupled mixer with 4 attenuverter inputs, two outputs with an LED level indicator and a +5.00 VDC voltage reference.

+vc-lfo:
+A Voltage Controlled LFO with Triangle, Sine, Square, Ramp Up and Ramp Down outputs.